aliciajarvis-ai/NFL/README.md

 ---
 ## Fifth Query
+#### Description
-This query finds the player with the most tackles in the SEC Championship game to highlight the defensive star of the game.
-Alex will use this information to write a future piece about the top defensive players in the SEC over the last 10 years.
+This query identifies the player with the highest number of tackles in the SEC Championship game, highlighting the defensive star of the game.

+#### Justification
+Defensive performances are often overlooked, and this query provides insight into standout defensive efforts that influenced the game outcome.

 ```sql
 SELECT p.first_name, p.last_name, t.team_name, ps.tackles